Tang-Yuting/RLBR/README.md

-# RL from Bagged reward
+# RL from Bagged Reward

-This repository contains the Jax implementation of RL from Bagged reward.
+This repository contains the Jax implementation of RL from Bagged Reward.

 ## Docker